Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

 The CMS $B$ parking dataset of Run~2~\cite{Bainbridge:2020pgi,CMS:2024zhe,CMS:2024syx,CMS:2024ita} is based on a trigger requiring a displaced muon with $|\eta|<1.5$ and $p_{\text T}$ above thresholds between $7$ and $12$~GeV.
-The information on the integrated luminosity for each $p_{\text T}$ threshold (out of the total $41.6$~fb$^{-1}$) is available in Refs.~\cite{CMS:2024syx,CMS:2024zhe}.
+The information on the integrated luminosity for each $p_{\text T}$ threshold is available in Refs.~\cite{CMS:2024syx,CMS:2024zhe}.
 Our proposed analysis requires the presence of an additional muon (in another jet) with an opposite charge, $p_{\text T} > 5$~GeV and $|\eta|<2.4$.
 The advantage of this dataset is the higher statistics thanks to the low $p_{\text T}$ thresholds relative to the typical ones used in CMS and ATLAS.
-We calculate the number of expected signal events accounting for the fact a muon is already required on one side:
+We calculate the number of expected signal events accounting for the fact that a muon is already required on one side:

-where $N_0 \approx 10^{10}$ is the number of $b\bar b$ events in the CMS $B$ parking dataset~\cite{Bainbridge:2020pgi,CMS:2024zhe,CMS:2024syx,CMS:2024ita} (with an average purity of $\approx 80\%$~\cite{CMS:2024zhe}), ${\cal A} \approx 38\%$ is the acceptance of selecting the muon on the non-triggering side of the event (found by our simulation) and, as in the previous case, we consider the inclusive/exclusive selection.
-We will also present the expected reach for the HL-LHC, in case such a trigger will be implemented.
-As an example, we will assume $\mathcal{L}=800~\text{fb}^{-1}$ for the integrated luminosity and rescale $N_0$ also by the ratio of our simulated cross section times acceptance at $\sqrt{s}=14$ vs.\ $13$~TeV.
+where $N_0 \approx 10^{10}$ is the number of $b\bar b$ events in the CMS $B$ parking dataset~\cite{Bainbridge:2020pgi,CMS:2024zhe,CMS:2024syx,CMS:2024ita}, and $\epsilon_{\mu_2} \approx 36\%$ is the efficiency of selecting the muon on the nontriggering side of the event (found by our simulation).
+We also estimate the expected reach for the HL-LHC, assuming that such a trigger will be implemented.
+For concreteness, we assume an integrated luminosity of $\mathcal{L}=800~\text{fb}^{-1}$ and rescale $N_0$ also by the ratio of our simulated cross section times efficiency at $\sqrt{s}=14$ vs.\ $13$~TeV.